-During 2010, the District entered into a lease purchase agreement to purchase a fire trucks.
-This lease for \$214,148 requires annual installments of \$27,000 with the final payment of \$106,744 due in October 2020.
-The installments include interest at 5%.
+During 2010, the District entered into a lease purchase agreement to purchase a fire truck.
+This lease for \$214,148 requires annual installments of \$ 27,000 with the final payment of \$ 106,744 being paid in October 2020.
+The installments included interest at 5%.

 During 2017, the District borrowed funds under a Community Disaster Loan program administered by the U.S. Department of Homeland Security and the Federal Emergency Management Agency (FEMA).
 This loan is for the repair of facilities damaged by flooding in August 2016.
 This loan accrues interest at 2.0% annually until paid.
 The entire obligation, plus any accrued interest, is due in January 2022, unless the terms of the note are extended at the sole discretion of FEMA or is canceled pursuant to Section 417 of the Stafford Disaster Relief and Emergency Assistance Act.
+This loan, plus accrued interest, was forgiven as a result of congressional action taken in October 2021.
+The effect of forgiveness of this loan is not reflected in the balances shown in the accompanying financial statements as of December 31, 2020.